-Frictional unemployment is when workers leave their old jobs but haven't yet found new ones.
-Most of the time workers leave voluntarily, either because they need to move, or they've saved up enough money to allow them to look for a better job.
+Frictional unemployment occurs when workers leave their old jobs but haven't yet found new ones.
+Most of the time, workers leave voluntarily, either because they need to move or have saved enough money to allow them to look for a better job.

 Frictional unemployment is short-term and a natural part of the job search process.
 In fact, frictional unemployment is good for the economy, as it allows workers to move to jobs where they can be more productive.

-Structural unemployment is when shifts occur in the economy that creates a mismatch between the skills workers have and the skills needed by employers.
+Structural unemployment exists when shifts occur in the economy that create a mismatch between the skills workers have and the skills needed by employers.

-An example is when an industry fires machinery workers and replaces them with robots.
-The workers need to learn how to manage the robots that replaced them.
-Those that don't need retraining for other jobs or will face long-term structural unemployment.
+An example of this is an industry’s replacement of machinery workers with robots.
+Workers now need to learn how to manage the robots that replaced them.
+Those that don't learn need retraining for other jobs or face long-term structural unemployment.

 A long recession often creates structural unemployment.
 If workers stay unemployed for too long, their skills have likely become outdated.
 Unless they are willing and able to take a lower-level, unskilled job, they may stay unemployed even when the economy recovers.
 If this happens, structural unemployment leads to a higher rate of natural unemployment.

 Long-term unemployment occurs for those actively looking for a job for over 27 weeks.
 The effects are devastating.
 Many employers overlook someone who's been looking for that long.
 The emotional and financial costs can be very damaging, according to a Pew Research Survey.
 For example, 38% have lost self-respect.
 Almost 30% said their new job was worse than their old one.
 Sadly, 43% said they would have a hard time achieving their career goals.

-Real unemployment is not one of the types of unemployment, but it's a term you need to understand.
+Real unemployment is not one of the types of unemployment, but it's an important term to understand.
 Many people argue that instead of the “official” unemployment rate, we should use an alternate rate.
 The Bureau of Labor Statistics calls it the "U-6" rate.
-Others call it the “real” unemployment rate, and it uses a broader definition of unemployment.
-For the real unemployment rate, the BLS includes these three categories:
+Others call it the “real” unemployment rate because it uses a broader definition of unemployment.

-- Part-time workers who would like a full-time job but can only find part-time employment.
+- Part-time workers: They would like a full-time job but can only find part-time employment.

 You might also hear of seasonal unemployment as another type of unemployment.
 As its name suggests, seasonal unemployment results from regular changes in the season.
-Workers affected by seasonal unemployment include resort workers, ski instructors and ice cream vendors.
+Workers affected by seasonal unemployment include resort workers, ski instructors, and ice cream vendors.
 It could also include people who harvest crops.
-Construction workers are laid off in the winter, in most parts of the country.
+Construction workers are laid off in the winter in most parts of the country.
 School employees can also be considered seasonal workers.

 Classical unemployment is also known as “real wage unemployment” or “induced unemployment.”
 It’s when wages are so high that employers can't hire all the available workers.
 In other words, wages are higher than the laws of supply and demand would normally dictate.
-It usually occurs in three situations:

 - Unions negotiate higher salaries and benefits.